To say that customer reviews are powerful is an understatement.

 But in order to get those sentences or that extra star, you need to ask your customers for reviews.
-Asking for reviews can feel awkward or self-serving, but the truth is that people generally love to share their opinions; they just don’t know the opportunity is there.
+This can feel awkward or self-serving, but the truth is that people generally love to share their opinions; they just need that extra nudge.

-Chances are, you can already attest to the power of customer reviews from your own shopping experiences.
-Think about the number of times you’ve been on the fence about making a purchase and only followed through because other customers’ glowing Google reviews gave you the confidence to do so.
+You can already attest to the power of customer reviews from your own shopping experiences.
+Think about the number of times you’ve chosen a business either because of what its reviews said or simply because it had reviews.
 Or maybe you were never on the fence at all, because you knew exactly what you wanted to buy because you heard great things about it from someone you know.

 The fact of the matter is, what other people have to say about your business carries more weight than what you have to say about your business, even if they are complete strangers.
-In fact, 84% of consumers trust online reviews as much as personal recommendations.
+Not convinced?
+Consider these online review stats:

 If that is not enough to get you to leave your comfort zone and start collecting reviews for your own business, here are some more stats that might give you the boost you need: